walki/react-complete-guide/react-notes.md

 * Can ust React Portals to move elements to other locations in the DOM

 * `refs` References - can set up connections between HTML elements and javascript

+## Uncontrolled vs Controlled
+* Is a component is being controlled by React or not.
+The move to using `refs` to get the value, and set it, is Uncontrolled.
+Do it only sparingly.